yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

     This preview does not show your changes as they will appear on the live website, and is useful only for quickly checking standard Markdown formatting (lists, numbering, and so on).
 You must use the Netlify deploy preview after creating a pull request to fully verify your changes.

 4. At the bottom of the page, add a meaningful message describing your change and click **Propose file change**.
 5. In the Comparing changes page, check that `Axway/axway-open-docs` is shown on the left, and that your fork is shown on the right, and click **Create pull request**.
-A pull request enables us to review the changes you made on your fork and _pull_ them into the original repository.
+A pull request enables project maintainers to review the changes you made on your fork and _pull_ them into the original repository.

     ![Compare changes and create pull request](/Images/contributing/compare_changes_pr.png)

 6. Enter a title (and optionally a description) for the pull request, and click **Create pull request** again.
-Leave **Allow edits from maintainers** selected, to enable us to make editorial updates to your changes if necessary.
+Leave **Allow edits from maintainers** selected, to enable reviewers to make editorial updates to your changes if necessary.

     When you submit a pull request, this triggers a CI flow that runs some checks and builds a preview site containing your changes on Netlify.
 If your changes fail these checks, you will receive an email notification from GitHub.
 To get details of the failures and how to fix them, see [PR Run failed email notification](#pr-run-failed-email-notification).